Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 Live Action tools

-Steve AI is an AI-powered live-action video creation platform that turns prompts and scripts into stock-based video stories instantly.
+Steve AI is an AI-powered live-action video creation platform that instantly turns prompts and scripts into video stories.

 Apart from video creation, the tool’s built-in editing features include speed control, slow motion, reverse playback, and more, helping users fine-tune their video without needing a pro editor.